On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Field dependent spectroscopic measurements

-The obtained eigenvalues of $\mathcal{H}$ are presented in Fig.~\ref{fig4} for applied fields parallel (navy) and close-to-perpendicular (dark red) to the \textit{c}-axis.
-For parallel $\boldsymbol{H}_0$-fields the calculated eigenvalues are characterized by good quantum numbers $S_z$ and split by the crystal field for $\boldsymbol{H}_0=0$.
-A static field almost perpendicular to the easy axis ($\beta\sim 90^{\circ}$ and fine tuned in EasySpin) causes an admixture of the $S_z$ states between the electronic multiplet ground state and its third excited state, causing a swing in spin projection of $\approx$4-5 while $\Delta I_z = 0$ (see SM~\cite{Franco-RiveraSI} for tabled values).
+The obtained eigenvalues of $\mathcal{H}$ are presented in Fig.~\ref{fig4} for applied fields parallel (navy) and close-to-perpendicular (dark red) to the \textit{c}~axis.
+For parallel $\mathbf{H}_0$-fields the calculated eigenvalues are characterized by good quantum numbers $S_z$ and split by the crystal field for $\mathbf{H}_0=0$.
+A static field almost perpendicular to the easy axis ($\beta\sim 90^{\circ}$ and fine tuned in EasySpin) causes an admixture of the $S_z$ states between the electronic multiplet ground state and its third excited state, causing a swing in spin projection of approximately $4-5$ while $\Delta I_z = 0$ (see Supplemental Material~\cite{Franco-RiveraSI} for tablulated values).
 The aforementioned transitions are highly forbidden in the context of conventional ESR where $\Delta S_z = 1$.
 The observed resonances are highlighted in Fig.\ref{fig4} with gray arrows.
-Only the three highest transition probability of the $2I+1$ hyperfine resonances were observed as it can be seen in the field dependent spectroscopic measurements of Fig.~\ref{fig3}.
+Only the three highest-probability transitions of the $2I+1$ hyperfine resonances are observed as can be seen in the field-dependent spectroscopic measurements of Fig.~\ref{fig3}.